jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 ### Sample Application

-Let's start with a super simple classifieds site called Thinklist, where we can where we can create and view individual listings.
+Let's start with a super simple classifieds site called Thinklist (a Craigslist clone), where we can where we can create and view individual listings.
 To get it set up, do the following:

 1. [Download](https://github.com/Thinkful/thinklist/archive/start.zip) and unzip the starter application code
 1. Open up your terminal